dsavransky/EXOSIMS/documentation/intro.rst

 all pieces of the framework.
 Users wishing to implement their own EXOSIMS modules should read **all** of this.
-Users who only wish to use existing implementations to run simulations (or generate intermediate products like synthetic plants or keepout maps, etc.) can skip to :ref:`quickstart` (but should probably also read the :ref:`references<refs>` to understand the code's operational principles).
+Users who only wish to use existing implementations to run simulations (or generate intermediate products like synthetic planets or keepout maps, etc.) can skip to :ref:`quickstart` (but should probably also read the :ref:`references<refs>` to understand the code's operational principles).

 Framework